 Active Transportation Plan

 Helping people get where they need to go safely and efficiently is a top priority for the City of Beaverton.
 With the development of the citywide Active Transportation Plan is a long-range plan that makes Beaverton a better place for people traveling by bicycle, on foot, by wheelchair, or accessing public transit.

-The Plan will promote walking and biking in Beaverton and will help set the foundation for developing well-connected, attractive bike and pedestrian networks that are safe, convenient and user-friendly for people of all ages and abilities, whatever mode of transportation people use.
-The focus will be on creating active transportation opportunities to get people where they need to go—work, school, appointments and activities.
+The Plan promotes walking and biking in Beaverton and helps set the foundation for developing well-connected, attractive bike and pedestrian networks that are safe, convenient and user-friendly for people of all ages and abilities, whatever mode of transportation people use.
+The focus is on creating active transportation opportunities to get people where they need to go—work, school, appointments and activities.